student186/ciphertext-decoder/README.md

 ```
 ...\ciphertext-decoder> g++ main.cpp
 ...\ciphertext-decoder> ./a
-...\ciphertext-decoder> this is testing the linear cipher. if the message is readable then the ciphertext has been successfully decrypted.
+this is testing the linear cipher. if the message is readable then the ciphertext has been successfully decrypted.
 ```
-\

 Testing monoalphabetic substitution cipher decryption (with known substitution):
 ```
 // main.cpp